BaronaGroup/migsi/README.md

   lots of data or confidential data, you also might want to disable the tracking.
 At this time there is no way to disable output tracking only for individual migration scripts.

+- `logger` can be set to an object, which contains functions for logging.
+If omitted, the default logger is used, which displays nothing if the environment variable MIGSI_QUIET is set to a truthy value.
+The default logger uses console.log for regular messages, console.warn for warnings and console.error for errors.
+Your logger should provide the methods `info`, `error` and `warn` which all take any number of parameters containing the things to log, just like the console functions.

 #### Storage

 Storage should include an implementation of migration status storage engine.
 Migsi comes with a few built in